michaelshiyu/michaelshiyu.github.io/_publications/duan2020modularizing.md

 collection: publications
 permalink: /publication/duan2020modularizing
 excerpt: '<b>TL;DR: Using a simple trick, we reveal the kernel machines hidden inside your favorite neural networks.
 Based on this observation, we propose a provably optimal modular training framework for neural networks in classification, making possible fully modular deep learning workflows.
 Our training method does not need between-module propagation and relies almost completely on weak pairwise labels yet still matches end-to-end backpropagation in accuracy.
 Finally, we demonstrate that a modular workflow naturally provides simple but reliable solutions to long-standing problems in important domains such as transfer learning.</b>'
-venue: 'IEEE Transactions on Neural Networks and Learning Systems (to appear)'
+venue: 'IEEE Transactions on Neural Networks and Learning Systems'
 date: 2020-05-10
-citation: '<b>Shiyu Duan</b>, Shujian Yu, Jose C. Principe, <i>IEEE Transactions on Neural Networks and Learning Systems, to appear</i>'
+citation: '<b>Shiyu Duan</b>, Shujian Yu, Jose C. Principe, <i>IEEE Transactions on Neural Networks and Learning Systems, 2021</i>'
 paperurl: 'https://arxiv.org/abs/2005.05541'
 code: 'https://github.com/michaelshiyu/kerNET'
 ---